 The pressure in the cyclone area increases as we move away from the centre and towards the circumference.

 The cyclone rotates clockwise in the Northern Hemisphere and anti-clockwise in the Southern Hemisphere.
-This clockwise and anti-clockwise rotation of the cyclones is determined by the Coriolis Effect.
+This clockwise and anti-clockwise rotation of the cyclones is determined by the Coriolis Force.
+In fact, the same Coriolis force also contributes to the formation of polar vortices.

 Cyclone Size and Wind Speed Information